-Most of the time congestion in the chest can be eased by using easy home remedies.
+Most of the time congestion in the chest can be eased by using easy home remedies for asthma, emphysema and bronchitis treatment .
 The following are top seven home remedies for chest congestion:

 - Onion: Onions have antiseptic and anti-bacterial properties and can help prevent infection.
 To use onions as a home remedy against chest congestion extract juice of one onion and mix equal parts lemon juice, honey and water to make a mixture.
 Use this mixture lukewarm everyday for relief.
 Sautéing sliced onions in olive oil and eating also cures congestion.

-- Hot Tea: Teas with different herbs like ginger, cardamom and peppermint can help ease congestion along with sore throats.
+- Hot Tea: Teas with different herbs like ginger, cardamom and peppermint is one the best natural medicine for chest congestion that can help ease congestion along with sore throats.
 Hot teas give relief by loosening phlegm and soothing.
 They also contain essential nutrients that help boost the body’s natural immune system.

 - Spicy foods: Spicy foods like cayenne pepper and chili powder can clear blocked up sinuses and bronchial tubes.
 Capsaicin; the active ingredient in cayenne pepper has been found to decrease congestion when nasally administered.
 It is also widely used to treat pain and inflammation.
 Eating spices like chilies and jalapenos can help against chest congestion by loosening mucus and clearing up the sinuses.

 - Fennel: Fennel is one herb which is very advantageous in bringing relief from chest congestion and mucus buildup.
 Sautéing fennel is the one way to use the herb, although mixing with curry powder also helps.
 Although fennel can be eaten raw, making a tea out of the herb is most beneficial.
 Just steep one and a half teaspoon of the herb in one cup boiling water for fifteen minutes.